jakeprice-me/tech-notes/content/flash-samsung-stock-firmware-with-odin.md

 After a while you should see the "SAMSUNG" boot logo, and the ROM should boot.

-> [!tip]
+!!! tip
-> On Android 13, to stop the intermittant "Access denied" pop-up, disable "Samsung Wallet Digital Key" from being allowed to "Appear on top".
+	On Android 13, to stop the intermittant "Access denied" pop-up, disable "Samsung Wallet Digital Key" from being allowed to "Appear on top".